Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Invaders (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You need to provide 4 roms (invaders.e, invaders.f, invaders.g, invaders.h) from a MAME 0.78 invaders.zip romset to the invaders/inv1 folder.
 The MAME2003 version should work as well.
 Then start Invaders from Ports in the emulationstation menu. \
 Notes: Thanks to [loadzero](https://github.com/loadzero/si78c) for the memory accurate reimplementation of this game.
-Also thanks to romadu for the packaging for portmaster.
+Also thanks to [romadu](https://github.com/romadu/si78c) for the porting work for the rk3326 platform and packaging for portmaster.

 ### Maldita Castilla (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Maldita Castilla files are already included and ready to go.
 Just start Maldita Castilla from ports in the emulationstation menu. \